mozilla-mobile/shared-docs/android/testing.md

 See [this FFTV example of Mockito][mockito example].

-Mockito does not interact well with Kotlin so we are considering alternatives.
+Mockito does not interact well with Kotlin so we are considering alternatives, such as:

+#### MockK: alternate mocking framework
+[MockK] is a popular **mocking framework for Kotlin:** it includes mock, spy, and call count verification support that better aligns with Kotlin APIs.
+It can **mock static methods, extension functions, and objects**.
+We have documentation written for [using MockK](https://notwoods.github.io/mockk-guidebook/) and [transitioning from Mockito](https://notwoods.github.io/mockk-guidebook/docs/mockito-migrate/).

+See [this Fenix example of MockK][mockk example].

 #### MockWebServer: mock network interactions
 The network is unreliable so it should be avoided during testing.
 Instead, you can use **[MockWebServer] to provide your own data from "the network".** You access it by making your calls to the URL it returns.
 This lets it work with `WebView`s.